brntsllvn/donate-stock/_posts/2019-02-23-how-to-donate-stock.markdown

 Shameless plug: [BoonStock](https://donatestock.io) solves all these problems.
 Goodbye fax machine.
 Hello bigger donation and deduction.

-## Write For Help: brent@donatestock.io
+## Wait.
+One Last Thing.
+I'm Here To Help!

-If this whole process is overwhelming, send me an email and I will personally research your circumstances and help you with the paperwork...for free.
+If this whole process is overwhelming, send me an email and I will research your circumstances and help with the paperwork...for free.
 No sales pitch.
 Nothing.
-I'm happy to help and want to understand any issues you're facing, plus I like learning about weird brokerage details (I know...I'm odd).
+I'm happy to help and want to understand any issues you're facing.
+Plus, I like learning about weird brokerage details (I know...I'm odd).
 Anyway.
 I'm here to help!